The teaching authority of the church is firmly rooted in sacred scripture

 - Where does the Bible say that scripture alone is sufficient?

 - The Bible doesn't use the term "Scripture alone is sufficient."
-Again, this is a doctrine arrived at by looking at Scripture, seeing how Jesus quoted scripture, not tradition, when being tempted by Satan (Matthew 4:1-11).
-We see where Paul said the Bereans were noble minded because they checked even what he said against Scripture (Acts 17:11).
+Again, this is a doctrine arrived at by looking at Scripture and seeing how Jesus quoted scripture--not tradition--when being tempted by Satan (Matthew 4:1-11).
+We see where Paul said the Bereans were noble-minded because they checked even what he said against Scripture (Acts 17:11).
 We see that Paul says the Scriptures are inspired (2 Tim.
 3:16) and sufficient.
 Never is tradition given such a quality equal to scripture.

 - Furthermore, the teaching of Scripture alone for the Protestant perspective does not mean that we do not look to church councils, tradition, or history.
 We consider all of these things in understanding biblical truth.
 But, we consider them all to be in subjection to the inspired word of God which we see, as is exemplified in the Scriptures, is the measure by which truth is determined.

 - The only time the idea of Bible alone is mentioned in scripture is when it is condemned in 2 Pet.
 1:20-21.

 - 2 Pet.
 1:20-21 says, " But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, 21 for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God."
 There is nothing in these verses that says anything about the Bible alone.
 What they are saying is that scripture is not to be interpreted officially by one person but in the context of the Christian church.
 It is God who moves us to know and understand his word.